aiforpeople-git/First-AI4People-Workshop/README.md

 # First AI for People - Workshop
 Slides and Code for the first AI4People workshop on the 8.+9.
 August 2020.
+We appreciate citation of this repo (find at the bottom of the readme) if you use any code/ideas in your research.

 <img src="https://i.imgur.com/CLM9nQL.jpg" width="650">